-This Chicken Tikka Karahi is the epitome of fusion like Tikka cut wedded with Karahi masala and fried spices; a recipe to absolute deliciousness in every bite.
+This Balochi Tikka Karahi is the epitome of fusion like Tikka cut wedded with Karahi masala and fried spices; a recipe to absolute deliciousness in every bite.
 This is a typical Balochi style Karahi served on Dhabas near the highway.

 Now, if you don't know what is Balochi?
 The people of Balochistan, a province of Pakistan are called Balochi.
 Balochi famous food includes sajji, dumpukht, kaak (stone bread), and roosh.
 All of these foods are delightful for any meat lover.